Clash Logo Tutorial Center

 • We recommend enabling "Bypass private networks" to keep local traffic off the proxy

-• Set which apps use the proxy in "Settings → Access Control" (per-app filtering)
+• Set which apps use the proxy in "Settings → Access Control" (per-app filtering); Surfboard users can configure this in the "App Proxy" section

 FAQ